How last mile delivery fleets are customizing the Geotab solution

 With Geotab, last mile fleets have access to one of the largest organically grown vehicle data sets with which to mine for greater data insights to streamline their operations.
 These fleets have been getting creative with how they are working with Geotab’s Data & Analytics Team.

-A vehicle failing to start in the middle of a delivery route can not only lead customers unhappy with late arrivals can negatively impacts a last mile delivery fleet’s reputation, but is also very costly:
+A vehicle failing to start in the middle of a delivery route can not only lead to unhappy customers with late arrivals but can also negatively impact a last mile delivery fleet’s reputation.
+Delays and breakdowns can also cause costly issues such as:

 - Lost time